 Business Case Study

 Tom Jarom '66, patron of Cornell LEADS, presents a case study in business management from his own career in International Banking.
 Tom is a life trustee and a former chair of the Cornell Board of Trustees.

 Panel Discussion and Networking Event with Entrepreneurial Leaders

 Accomplished leaders in business will share their career stories, citing resources found, leadership challenges faced when building their businesses, and eventual successes.
-Last year's panel was moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and panelists included:
+The panel this year will again be moderated by Julie Zielinski, VP of Marketing and Strategy at the Entrepreneurial Development Center and panelists include: